Social Media Addiction Lawsuit

 You could potentially try:

-• Setting boundaries around how long or even how they use social media
+• Setting boundaries around when or how they use social media

 • Monitoring your teen’s accounts and keeping an eye on what they post